-Instructs the connector to unconditionally accept the server certificate that matches the supplied certificate.
+Instructs the adapter to unconditionally accept the server certificate that matches the supplied certificate.

 This property is used to set a Public Key Certificate.

-Note: You may also set the Accept Any field to Yes without opening the certificate selection dialog to force the connector to unilaterally authenticate any server during the security handshake.
+Note: You may also set the Accept Any field to Yes without opening the certificate selection dialog to force the adapter to unilaterally authenticate any server during the security handshake.
 It is strongly recommended that you use this only for testing purposes.
-Set the LogMode to Info to cause the connector to report the server's credentials to Location.
+Set the LogMode to Info to cause the adapter to report the server's credentials to Location.